rse/speechflow/README.md

 - Node:    **file**<br/>
   Purpose: **File and StdIO source/sink**<br/>
   Example: `file(path: "capture.pcm", mode: "w", type: "audio")`
+  Description: |
+      This node allows the reading/writing from/to files or from StdIO.
+      It is intended to be used as source and sink nodes in batch processing, and as sing nodes in real-time processing.

   | Port    | Payload     |
   | ------- | ----------- |